-2. Where exceptionally it is not possible to meet all the hydraulic design criteria using a rising main of \ge 80 mm nominal bore, the designer should consult with the water company about the possibility of using a macerator pump.
+2. Where exceptionally it is not possible to meet all the hydraulic design criteria using a rising main of \geq 80 mm nominal bore, the designer should consult with the sewerage company about the possibility of using a macerator pump.